 5 reasons for Mozilla to pick me

 Only then he talks about himself and tells of his work and accomplishments.

 If you’re going to talk the talk, you’ve got to walk the walk

 The more portfolios I see, the more I see this as a pain point.
 It’s so easy to talk about your awesomeness, only to fail to deliver a readable, consistent, and usable portfolio.
 How can you be a UX if you do not apply usability principles to your own work?
-How can you say you are a UI designer if you fail to build beautiful presentation?
-How can you say you are a programmer….
-You know what I mean?
+How can you say you are a UI designer if you fail to build a beautiful presentation?
+How can you say you are a programmer… Do you know what I mean?